pasturl/Sentiment-Analysis/README.md

 # Summary

 ## Metrics
 The BERT model outperform significantly the LightGBM and Logistic Regression models (Accuracy of ~0.70 vs ~0.65).
-However, all models
+However, all models have worst performance in the dublin dataset compare to the test set in sentiment140 dataset.
+This indicate that text in dublin dataset is somehow different.
+Looking to the words with higher TFIDF value (notebook 00_Logistic regression)

 ### Logistic Regression
 | Métrica | Train | Test | Dublin dataset |